arbazXcode/100xSchool-Bootcamp-1.0/00-notes/html-css.md

 - Setup repository
 - Planned learning structure
-- Will start HTML fundamentals from Day 1
+- Will start HTML fundamentals from Day 0

+- What is HTML?
+- A markup language that defines structure of our website.